-(e) Sample Pretrial Order.
+(f) Sample Pretrial Order.

-A pretrial order in the following form shall be sufficient to comply with Local Civil Rule 16.1(c): [The case caption should be in the form provided as an example in Local Civil Rule 10.1].
+A pretrial order in the following form shall be sufficient to comply with subsection (c) of this rule:.
+[The case caption should be in the form provided as an example in Local Civil Rule 10.1.]